getSierralta/SpringSecurity-PlayBox/README.md

 ## Java errors WhiteLabel

 * whitelabel (type= not found, status=404) is always about the controllers, if this error occur is because you have nothing assignated to were you are trying to go and if you do you probably have a spelling error somewhere
-* whitelabel (type=Unauthorized, status=401) you didnt login nor do you can access this page without login in
+* whitelabel (type=Unauthorized, status=401) you didnt login nor you can access this page without login in

 ## Postman errors